Globe-Research/deep-orderbook/README.md

-# deep-orderbook
+# DeepLOB-orderbook
-Deep learning modelling of orderbooks
+- Analysis of the orderbook using Temporal CNNs for short term price movement.